Oatcake: Plain Web Typography

 Preformatted text

-element) look like this in Oatcake:
+Preformatted text blocks look like this in Oatcake:

 Heaven and earth aren't humane.
 To them the thousand things are straw dogs.
 Wise souls aren't humane.
 To them the thousand families are straw dogs.
 Heaven and earth act as a bellows: Empty yet structured, it moves, inexhaustibly giving.